SamuelWyck/odin-rock-paper-scissors-game/README.md

 # odin-rock-paper-scissors-game
-Small Rock Paper Scissors game for the Odin Project
+A small Rock Paper Scissors game for the Odin Project